jrmckenzie/RSSwapTool/README.md

 * Replace Mk2D-F coaches - Tick to enable replacing of Mk2e coaches with AP Mk2D-F pack
 * Replace FSA/FTA wagons - Tick to enable replacing of FSA and FTA wagons with AP FSA/FTA wagon pack
 * Replace HAA wagons - Tick to enable replacing of HAA wagons with mixed wagons from the AP MGR wagon pack
+* Replace HHA wagons - Tick to enable replacing of HHA wagons with mixed wagons from the AP HHA wagon pack
 * Replace unfitted 21t coal wagons - Tick to enable replacing of unfitted 21t coal wagons with mixed wagons from the Fastline Simulation HTO pack
 * Replace fitted 21t coal wagons - Tick to enable replacing of fitted 21t coal wagons with mixed wagons from the Fastline Simulation HTV pack
 * Replace VDA wagons - Tick to enable replacing of JL West Highland Line VDA wagons with mixed wagons from the Fastline Simulation VDA pack
-* Replace IHH stock - Tick to enable replacing of old Iron Horse House (IHH) stock, if you have any (if in doubt leave this unticked)
+* Replace IHH stock - Tick to enable replacing some of the old Iron Horse House (IHH) stock, if you have any (if in doubt leave this unticked)
-* Replace User-configured stock - Tick to enable replacing of user-configured stock, contained in file User.csv (leave this unticked unless you have added your own substitutions to User.csv)
+* Replace User-configured stock - Tick to enable replacing of user-configured stock, contained in file User.csv (leave this unticked unless you have added your own substitutions to User.csv or want to use the supplied examples).
 * Replace Class 31s - Replace Class 31s with AP enhancement pack equivalent
 * Replace Class 37s - Replace Class 37s with AP equivalent
 * Replace Class 40s - Replace DT Class 40s with AP/RailRight equivalent